 - Alpine Meadows: Highway 89, off Alpine Meadows Road north of Tahoe City

-Opening Thursday, May 19th:
+Opening Thursday, May 17:

 - Truckee-Tahoe: Highway 267, off Truckee Airport Road

+All motorized watercraft require an inspection for AIS prior to launching into Lake Tahoe, Fallen Leaf Lake, Echo Lake, and Donner Lake.
 Invasive species, such as quagga mussels, New Zealand mudsnails, and hydrilla, are known to multiply quickly and colonize underwater surfaces, including docks and piers, water supply and filtration systems, buoys, moored boats, and even the beautiful rocky shoreline.
 They destroy fish habitat, ruin boat engines, and can negatively impact water quality and the local economy, recreation, and ecosystem.
 Boats and other watercraft are the largest transporters of AIS, and the inspection program is critical to preventing their spread into Lake Tahoe and other waterbodies.
 Knowingly transporting AIS into Lake Tahoe is against the law, and violators may be subject to monetary penalties.

 Annual watercraft inspection fees remain unchanged from last year.
 The “Tahoe In & Out” inspection ranges from $35 for personal watercraft and vessels under 17 feet and up to $121 for vessels over 39 feet.
 The “Tahoe Only” inspection sticker is $30.
-An additional fee of $35 is charged for any boat requiring decontamination and an additional $10 fee for the decontamination of ballast tanks or bags.
+If your vessel is not Clean, Drain, and Dry, decontaminations are available for $35.
+There is an additional $10 fee for the decontamination of ballast tanks or bags.

 Search this Site